JLuc/scribus-project-manager/README.md

 * Default :
   - it does test whether files and project conforms to the standards described in the config files : color management, image file storage, etc
   - when page numbers are specified in the source, it tests whether the globaly produced PDF conforms with these pages specs.
   - it updates the PDF when they are out of dates compared to their SLA origin.
 This ensure the produced concatenated PDF is up to date.
+The previous PDF version is archived as a `.bak`
   - it concatenates all chapter's PDF into a big PDF.
+  - it creates 3 md files for 1) user comments, 2) images, 3) PDF bookmarks (read above)

 * with `-set` option, it edits the SLA so it conforms to the specified config.
+   * The previous .SLA version is archived as a `.bak`.
-When doing so, it doesn not update the PDFs.
+   * `-set` doesn't update the PDFs.
 A later call without `-set` option will produce the updated PDFs.

 * Other options ... provide more options ! just ask with `-?` or `-h`